 In addition to four counselors and four administrators, the professional staff at MPA Jr-Sr HS includes approximately 60 classroom teachers.
 Over half the teachers have ten or more years professional experience in curriculum and instruction.
 Another 20 employees in a range of clerical, custodial, food service, technical, and other support positions bring the total sinecondary staff to near 100.

-Classes are arranged on a traditional eight period schedule with an activity period at the end of the day.
+Classes are arranged on a traditional nine period schedule with an activity period at the end of the day.
 Each class period is 42 minutes long.
 The schedule rotates elective courses on an A/B daily schedule.
 The 25 minute daily activity period allows professional staff to meet weekly and for students to participate in extra curricular activities or seek remediation and enrichment opportunities from staff.
 Three lunches serve all students and students are given four minutes for passing periods between classes.

 Mount Pleasant Area High School has a long history of service to its community and a respected tradition of excellence in academics, athletics, performing arts, and other technical competitive events.
 MPAHS is annually recognized by US News and World Report as a Best High School and in recent years, MPAHS has been recognized by GenCon for Financial Literacy and Common Sense Media as a Certified Digital Citizenship School.
 MPA students consistently perform well in academic competitions such as BotsIQ, SkillsUSA, PMEA District 1 Band, Debate, and Mock Trial.
 The 2017 Girls Softball team were PIAA 4A State Champions.
 The school culture supports our academic traditions in the mature attitudes of its students and their pride in their school.
 Over 80% of students in recent years have gone on to enroll in some post-secondary college or university.